heiner/dylaniki/Here_comes_Santa_Claus.md

 Tabbed by Eyolf Østrem

 All the Cs at the end of the verses are in principle C6s (x32210 or x35555).
-The final ‘tonight’s could be played
+The final ‘tonight's could be played

     G      C6
     355433 x35555